SanDutchmanCode/Caspersky/README.md

 > *"Take a nice cup of coffee and leave a message."*

 **Caspersky: The Friendly Ghost** is a nomadic digital entity running on an ESP32 microcontroller.
-Operating at the intersection of cybersecurity and coffee culture.
-Caspersky lives in the hazy borderland between visibility and anonymity.
-It is not a malicious tool, but rather a playful artistic statement and a living art piece that plays with the ether—challenging observers to question their digital hygiene.
+Operating at the intersection of cybersecurity and coffee culture, Caspersky moves through the twilight zone between open visibility and stubborn elusiveness; though the hardware always leaves behind an indelible fingerprint, the ghost makes it nearly impossible for passive observers to pin it down.
+It is not a malicious tool, but rather a playful artistic statement and a living work of art that dances with the ether—and challenges spectators to scrutinize their digital security.

 ---